-The charming contemporary house, with wide diaphanous spaces, is tightly connected with its exterior space, in which the outdoor furniture is composed by a sofa, armchair and coffee table from the Ulm furniture collection, by Ramón Esteve.
+The charming contemporary house, with wide diaphanous spaces, is tightly connected with its exterior space, in which the outdoor furniture is composed of a sofa, armchair, and coffee table from the Ulm furniture collection, by Ramón Esteve.
 So the simplicity and elegance of its interior design are then continued throughout.

 The light color scheme on this property´s walls and decorative elements inspire tranquility and simplicity, without neglecting the taste for the avant-garde outdoor furniture design.